What does carbon neutral mean?

 CARBON FREE: Carbon free energy resources produce energy without emissions of carbon compounds, such as carbon dioxide, into the atmosphere.
 Examples of carbon free electricity resources include solar, wind, and hydroelectric power.

-100% RENEWABLE: In order to qualify for California's Renewable Portfolio Standard, an energy source must meet the RPS Eligibility Rules.
-Under those guidelines, power generated from solar, wind, landfill gas and small hydroelectric sources is considered renewable while power generated by large hydroelectric plants does not qualify.
+100% RENEWABLE: To qualify for California's Renewable Portfolio Standard, an energy source must meet the RPS Eligibility Rules.
+Those guidelines consider power generated from solar, wind, landfill gas and small hydroelectric sources to be renewable while power generated by large hydroelectric plants does not qualify as renewable.
 Since in a normal rain year about 50% of Palo Alto's power supply comes from large hydroelectric sources, our power is not considered to be 100% renewable under the state's standard.

 How does the history of Palo Alto’s climate actions fit in with California’s actions?